ghtorrent/ghtorrent.org/faq.md

 * Microsoft: donation of Azure tokens for running the project infrastructure (late 2015 -- late 2016)

+#### _How is GHTorrent different from Github Archive_

+[Github Archive](http://githubarchive.org) collects and stores the GitHub event stream.
+In addition to that, GHTorrent applies dependency based retrieval on all entities (e.g. commits, pull requests etc) that are linked from the events and stores the results in two databases: a raw data one (MongoDB) that stores the unprocessed responses from GitHub API and a relational one (MySQL) that stores links between the entities (e.g. commits are linked to projects).
+Using GHTorrent, developers can obtain an up-to-date, relational view of their project’s GitHub metadata, which can be used for answering questions regarding their project’s processes.

 ## How can I...?

 #### _...contribute to GHTorrent?_